timduru/Kat.PoiyomiToonShader/README.md

 # This is a modified version of the original Poiyomi Shader with added Luma structure support
+Please note that it is not an official Furality Luma Shader, so don't ask for support to Furality staff about it.

-The main goal is to bring support for the reactive Luma/Audio structure pixels that are used to make the avatars react in the [Furality](https://furality.org/) convention's worlds.
+The main goal is to bring Luma support directly into the feature rich poiyomi shader for the reactive Luma/Audio structure pixels that are used to make the avatars react in the [Furality](https://furality.org/) convention's worlds.

 The structure was made to work with the Furality's own shader and be controlled in real time by VJs during Furality's events, but the shader has to support it to react to the world.
 Furality's shader is nice and is the best to use for the event if you don't already have audiolink materials on your avatars or have time to port them.